dij0s/PETAL/thesis/bachelor_thesis.typ

 )<sampling_design>

 Choosing the sampling size and confidence level is important for a proper statistical estimation.
 In this work, both parameters are set empirically and kept relatively large to benefit from lower computational costs, but without optimizing for the best possible accuracy.

-As such, only the suitability of roofs and façades for use of solar energy is estimated using this technique as they are both datasets which showcase potential of exploitation rather than precise measurements and are well distributed in the geographic space.
+As such, only the suitability of roofs and facades for use of solar energy is estimated using this technique as they are both datasets which showcase potential of exploitation rather than precise measurements on top of being well distributed in the geographic space.
+The confidence level in this case is set to 80%.

-#highlight("TODO: citer les chiffres confidence level...?")
-#highlight("TODO: parler ajouter des modèles simu et autre dans les tools?")

 With the data standardized and properly aggregated, the geocontext retriever agent must now be able to interact with it.